RMZ: CSR

-RMZ Foundation is a CSR arm of the company, founded in 2015, led by Anu Menda as the managing trustee.
-The foundation operates with a focus on art, resilient communities, and urban innovation, aiming to promote the well-being of individuals on a global scale.
-The organization promotes art and has installed numerous artworks at RMZ Ecoworld, showcasing a permanent collection of sculptures by contemporary artists such as Subodh Gupta, Ravinder G Reddy, Dhruva Mistry, Paresh Maity, Arunkumar H G, and Jayasri Burman.
-It provides a platform for interactive workshops, exhibitions, and collaborations, supporting both established and emerging artists in showcasing their work to a targeted audience.
+RMZ Foundation is the CSR arm of the company, founded in 2015, led by Anu Menda as the managing trustee.
+The foundation operates with a focus on art, resilient communities, and urban innovation.
+The organization has installed artworks at RMZ Ecoworld, including sculptures by contemporary artists such as Subodh Gupta, Ravinder G Reddy, Dhruva Mistry, Paresh Maity, Arunkumar H G, and Jayasri Burman.
+In 2019, RMZ Foundation established the Sustainable Health Initiative, a business accelerator supporting healthcare startups.